ruboon-dej/lab1-itcs355/README.md

 quota if one is made available.

 The 12-trial sweep and seed reruns were run on Dedicated Standard_DS3_v2 compute; the corresponding execution evidence is preserved under azure_trial_metrics/.

+### Initial permission failure

+The first remote training submission used the compute managed identity `9144aef5-...`.
+It already had `Storage Blob Data Contributor` on the storage account, but was missing `AcrPull` on the `itcs3556688022` container registry.
+The job therefore could not pull the training image.
+Adding `AcrPull` to the compute identity resolved this permission failure.

 ### Trials
 The 12 actual Azure ML experiments were done on 3 hyperparameters to achieve: